ctvillongco/seq2seq_abstract2title/README.md

 ## Synopsis

 Let's generate scientific paper titles automatically from abstracts based on thousands of PubMed articles.
+We'll use a sequence-to-sequence neural network to read PubMed abstracts as input and produce an appropriate title as output.

 ## Motivation